hot-glue-for-rails/hot-glue/README.md

    This will create a controller for `AuthorsTypeaheadController` that will allow text search against any *string* field on the `Author` model.
    This special generator takes flags `--namespace` like the normal generator and also `--search-by` to let you specify the list of fields you want to search by.

-The example Books & Authors with typeahead is here:
+The example Books & Authors app with typeahead is here:

 https://github.com/hot-glue-for-rails/BooksAndAuthorsWithTypeahead2